-Because commercial production of the Lucid Air has recently begun, we have limited experience servicing or repairing our vehicles.
+We have limited experience servicing or repairing our vehicles and their integrated software.
 Servicing electric vehicles is different than servicing vehicles with internal combustion engines and requires specialized skills, including high voltage training and servicing techniques.
-Furthermore, some vehicle repairs are done via over-the-air software updates, which poses additional risks to the vehicles software if any issues arise during an update.
-In addition, we plan to partner with certain third parties to perform some of the service on our vehicles, and there can be no assurance that we will be able to enter into acceptable arrangements with any such third-party providers.
+Furthermore, some vehicle repairs may be done via over-the-air software updates, which poses additional risks to the vehicles' software if any issues arise during an update.
+In addition, we plan to partner with certain third parties to perform some of the service on our vehicles, and there can be no assurance that we will be able to enter into acceptable arrangements with any such third-party providers or develop and implement the necessary information technology infrastructure to support them.
 Further, although such servicing partners may have experience in servicing other electric vehicles, they will initially have no experience in servicing our vehicles.
-We also have a limited network of locations to perform service and will rely upon mobile service vans with Lucid technicians to provide service to customers.
-There can be no assurance that our service arrangements will adequately address the service requirements of our customers to their satisfaction, or that we and our servicing partners will have sufficient resources, experience or inventory to meet these service requirements in a timely manner as the volume of vehicles we deliver increases.
+We also have a limited network of locations to perform service and will also rely upon mobile service requirements of our customers to their satisfaction, or that we and our servicing partners will have sufficient resources, experience or inventory to meet these service requirements in a timely manner as the volume of vehicles we deliver increases.
 This risk is enhanced by our limited operating history and our limited data regarding our vehicles' real-world reliability and service requirements.
 In addition, if we are unable to roll out and establish a widespread service network that provides satisfactory customer service, our customer loyalty, brand and reputation could be adversely affected, which in turn could materially and adversely affect our sales, results of operations, prospects and financial condition.